freeCodeCamp/chinese/chinese/articles/the-vue-handbook-a-thorough-introduction-to-vue-js.md

 This post is pretty big!
 [Get it in PDF or ePub format here!][2]

-### First, what is a JavaScript front-end framework?
+### First, what is a JavaScript front-end framework

 If you’re unsure what a JavaScript framework is, Vue is the perfect first encounter with one.